microsoft/rushstack/apps/heft/README.md

 <!-- Text above this line should stay in sync with the Rush Stack web site content -->
 <!-- ----------------------------------------------------------------------------- -->

-This is an early preview release, however the following tasks are already available:
+Heft has not yet reached its 1.0 milestone, however the following tasks are already available:

 - **Compiler**: [TypeScript](https://www.typescriptlang.org/) with incremental compilation, with "watch" mode
 - **Linter**: [TypeScript-ESLint](https://github.com/typescript-eslint/typescript-eslint), plus legacy support